renaissance-benchmarks/renaissance/README.md

 setting the number of iterations or the execution time using command line options.

-To provide additional control over execution of the measured operation, the suite allows using a custom execution policy.
-A custom policy is a user-defined class which implements the ExecutionPolicy interface.
-To make the harness use a custom policy, it needs to be selected using the `--policy <class-path>!<class-name>` option on the command line.
+To provide additional control over execution of the measured operation, the suite allows using an external execution policy.
+An external policy is a user-defined class which implements the ExecutionPolicy interface and provide at least a default (parameterless) constructor.
+To make the harness use an external policy, it needs to be specified using the `--policy <class-path>!<class-name>` option on the command line.
 The `<class-path>` is the class path on which to look for the policy class, and `<class-name>` is a fully qualified name of the policy class.

+External policies can receive additional command line arguments.
+Each argument must be given using the `--with-arg <arg>` option, which appends `<arg>` to the list of arguments for the policy.
+The `--with-arg` option must be specified *after* the `--policy` option but *before* any `--plugin` option, because it is also used to pass arguments to external plugins (see below).
+A policy that wants to receive command line arguments must define a constructor which takes an array of strings (`String[]`) or a string vararg (`String...`) as parameter.
+The harness tries to use this constructor first and falls back to the default (parameterless) constructor.

 ### Plugins and interfacing with external tools